ryantd42/NY-Legislative-Git/2023/S2773B-2023/bill.md

  strator  registration  numbers  and  upon the payment of the appropriate fee, such additional numbers as shall be requested.
 Dealer registrations and dealer demonstrator registration numbers shall not be  transferable.
- S. 2773--A  3

  Provided,  however,  the  commissioner  may  limit  the number of dealer demonstration registration numbers issued to a dealer.
-  (b)  No dealer shall sell or offer for retail sale any ATV, other than an ATV identified and sold for use  only  in  off-highway  competitions, which  is not equipped with all equipment necessary for the registration of an ATV.
+  (b) No dealer shall sell or offer for retail sale any ATV, other  than an  ATV  identified  and  sold for use only in off-highway competitions,
+ S. 2773--B  3

+ which is not equipped with all equipment necessary for the  registration of an ATV.
   (C)  NO DEALER SHALL SELL OR OFFER FOR RETAIL SALE ANY ATV, OTHER THAN AN ATV IDENTIFIED AND SOLD FOR USE OUTSIDE THE CITY OF NEW YORK.
-  6-a.
-Registration  at  time  of  sale.
-(A) Every all terrain vehicle defined by section twenty-two hundred eighty-one of this article sold by a dealer shall be registered at the time of sale of such  vehicle.
-Such registration shall be valid until the thirty-first day of August follow- ing the date of such sale; provided, however, that any all terrain vehi- cle  sold  after April first of each year shall be issued a registration valid until the thirty-first day of August in the year following that in which the all terrain vehicle is sold.
-Any all terrain vehicle purchased for use exclusively outside of the state of New York shall  not  require registration  at  the  time  of  purchase, and the purchaser of such all terrain vehicle shall sign a declaration, provided by the dealer,  which shall  state  that such purchaser understands the conditions under which an all terrain vehicle must be registered and the penalty for  violation of  such  registration  provisions.
-EACH  SIGNED  DECLARATION  SHALL BE FORWARDED BY THE DEALER TO THE COMMISSIONER.
-THE FORM OF  SUCH  DECLARA- TION SHALL BE PROVIDED BY THE COMMISSIONER TO EACH DEALER.
-  (B) EACH PURCHASER OF AN ALL TERRAIN VEHICLE  PURCHASED FOR USE IN THE STATE  OF  NEW  YORK  SHALL  SIGN A DECLARATION, PROVIDED BY THE DEALER, WHICH SHALL STATE THAT SUCH PURCHASER UNDERSTANDS  ALL  LAWS  AND  REGU- LATIONS  GOVERNING  THE  USE OF SUCH ALL TERRAIN VEHICLE ON PUBLIC ROAD- WAYS, SIDEWALKS, AND PUBLIC HIGHWAYS INCLUDING  WITHOUT  LIMITATION  THE PROHIBITION ON OPERATING AN ALL TERRAIN VEHICLE ON PUBLIC PROPERTY WITH- IN  THE  CITY  OF  NEW  YORK.
-SUCH DECLARATION SHALL ALSO STATE THAT THE PURCHASER UNDERSTANDS THE PENALTIES FOR VIOLATION  OF  SUCH  LAWS.
-Each signed declaration shall be forwarded by the dealer to the commissioner.
- The  form  of  such declaration shall be provided by the commissioner to each dealer.
   § 3.
 This act shall take effect on the first of January next  succeed- ing  the  date  upon  which it shall have become a law.
 Effective imme- diately, the addition, amendment and/or repeal of any rule or regulation